-Your counselor is skilled and experienced at advising and registering students for future classes.
-Please do not hesitate to ask questions or set up an appointment to get further guidance.
-He or she will be happy to assist you in every step of the process.
+Our counselors are skilled and experienced at advising and registering students for future classes.
+Please do not hesitate to ask questions or set up an appointment to get further guidance from your school counselor and our career counselor as they truly are our resident experts.
+With proper planning you too will have a positive and purposeful high school experience Sincerely,